EndPointCorp/end-point-blog/2021/01/19/monads_another_tool_from_the_functional_programming_toolbox.html.md

 It was weird to write and think about at the beginning, but eventually, I adopted a programming style where I seldom wanted to write "vanilla" `foreach` loops.
 Looping manually, using accumulators, iterators and other types of temporary values began to feel clunky, inefficient and verbose.
 LINQ offered a much more succinct and declarative way of expressing such logic.
 It was transformative.

-So, given a variable called "orders" which contains a collection of all orders in our system, if we wanted all orders that were more expensive than $100.00, for example, we could certainly do something like:
+So, given a variable called "orders" which contains a collection of all orders in our system, if we wanted all customers who had made orders that were more expensive than $100.00, for example, we could certainly do something like:

 ```csharp
 // a List<Order> orders variable is defined somewhere